 Saving on summer utilities isn’t just reserved for your heating and air conditioning systems.
 With rising temperatures comes a rise in using water for lawn maintenance and other uses.
 Depending on which region you’re in, between thirty and seventy percent of the water you use is outdoors.

 - Turn your sprinklers on in the early morning and in the evening so that the sun doesn’t evaporate most of your water.

 - Check your sprinkler system for breaks or leaks.

 - Collect rainwater in rain barrels and use that instead of a hose or sprinkler.

 - Use a local car wash for cleaning your car.

 - Sweep your driveway, walkway, and patio instead of using a hose.

 There are many ways to save on your summer utilities this year.
-You can use the money you save to build an emergency savings fund or pay off debts.
+You can use the money you save to build an emergency savings fund or pay off debt.
 Enjoy your summer!

 To speak with a certified credit counselor about managing your finances, schedule a free credit counseling session today.